 You’ve got your new email address set up and are receiving messages reliably.
 The final step is to make some adjustments to your Gmail account to suit your personal tastes (and replicate some of your favorite Outlook features, if you find yourself missing them).

 There you have it.
 Once you’ve finalized your migration from Outlook to Gmail, you’ll start noticing a substantial boost in your productivity—and personal satisfaction with email.
+If you’re looking to sync Outlook with Gmail, then see our guide on how to sync Outlook with Gmail.
 When you’re ready to get serious about measuring and improving your productivity, give EmailAnalytics a try.

 With our 14-day free trial, you’ll get access to our full platform, giving you far more insight into how you’re emailing—and how you can improve it.
 The sooner you start, the sooner you can start saving time, so sign up today!